 The top 10 percent of Americans owned an average of $969,000 in stocks.
 The next 40 percent owned $132,000 on average.
 For the bottom half of families, it was just under $54,000.
 With over a 200% rise in the S&P 500 since 2009, the wealth gap has clearly widened.

-Although the decline in homeownership looks steeper than the decline in stock ownership, there’s only been a 6.3% move from peak to trough in real estate unlike the 13.5% peak to trough decline for stocks.
+Although the decline in homeownership from 2005-2016 looks steeper than the decline in stock ownership, there was only been a 6.3% move from peak to trough in real estate unlike the 13.5% peak to trough decline for stocks.

 Although a bull market tends to financially help everyone on the spectrum, there is often more dissatisfaction due to a widening wealth gap.
 Those families in the 90th percentile have a net worth of almost $1,000,000.
 Meanwhile, those in the 50th percentile or below have hardly any net worth at all!

 The obvious solution to greater wealth and financial security is to own stocks and real estate over the long run.
 You can own one or the other, or preferably both.
 But certainly don't own nothing.
 Inflation alone will destroy your wealth over the long term.

 Here are some reasons why you might want to own real estate or stocks to help you get started, or help encourage you to own more of either asset class.
 Personally, I've invested $810,000 in private real estate for more income and less volatility.

 Why You May Want To Own Real Estate

 Every physical real estate investment you make puts you in charge as CEO.
 As CEO, you are able to make improvements, cut costs (shop around for a new mortgage rate with Credible), find better tenants, raise rent, and market accordingly.